Adam Cathcart, PhD

 .
 A United States Army veteran with over 20 years of service at various levels of war (including tactical, operational and strategic), Cavazos's assignments include the former Federal Republic of Germany, Republic of Korea, China (PRC), and Taiwan (ROC).
 His main areas of focus include conventional deterrence and information warfare.

 Director of Research

 Robert Winstanley-Chesters, PhD, gained his PhD in April 2013 from the University of Leeds, from which he also obtained his MA.
 His PhD thesis is slated for hardback publication by Rowman & Littlefield's Lexington Press in early 2014.
+Robert has now been elected a Post-Doctoral Fellow of the University of Cambridge (Beyond the Korean War Project) and appointed a Visiting Research Fellow at the University of Leeds (School of Geography).
 Robert's interests center on narratives of environmental and development action and engagement in the DPRK, as well as methodological and analytical issues presented by the DPRK's ideological and political relationship with the natural world.

 Sherri Ter Molen

 Sherri L. Ter Molen is a doctoral candidate and 2013-2014 Thomas C. Rumble Fellow in the Department of Communication at Wayne State University in Detroit.
 Her work centers on the complicated mediated relationships between the divided Koreas and the United States.
 She has examined issues including the coverage of the 2008 U.S. presidential campaign in the online edition of The Korea Times